Group Work Institute

 The mission of the Institute is to promote knowledge, skills, and values in facilitating multi-purpose social work with groups and to strengthen and sustain the presence of group work in the School of Social Work.
 To fulfill its mission, members of the Institute engage in research, presentations, and consultation regarding social group work.

-1. To increase the knowledge base and competency about group work.
+To increase the knowledge base and competency about group work.

-b.
-To offer consultation about group work.
+- To offer consultation about group work.

-a.
-To provide training related to group formation and implementation at all stages: pre-group planning, beginning, middle and end.
+- To provide training related to group formation and implementation at all stages: pre-group planning, beginning, middle and end.

-b.
-To support supervisors and practitioners who are facilitating groups.
+- To support supervisors and practitioners who are facilitating groups.

 To collaborate with campus and community organizations and practitioners.

-a.
-To co-sponsor educational programs with the Minnesota Chapter of The Association for the Advancement of Social Work with Groups.
+- To co-sponsor educational programs with the Minnesota Chapter of The Association for the Advancement of Social Work with Groups.

-For more information please contact:
+For more information: